vinit714/Optimizing-Real-Time-Path-Planning-for-NPC-Navigation-Leveraging-CentA--Algorithm/README.md

 + Modified the A* algorithm by using heuristic as Euclidean distance instead of using Manhattan distance and starting the path-finding from the closest block to reaching the closest enemy block.
 ![image](https://github.com/vinit714/Optimizing-Real-Time-Path-Planning-for-NPC-Navigation-Leveraging-CentA--Algorithm/assets/52816788/608b144c-7225-42f3-8cea-5823a9b46779)

 This algorithm is similar to the A* algorithm in finding the F-Cost value of each node.
 But the performance differentiates when either the Start or Target object falls under different nodes at a time as in Figure.
-This helps with the object that has greater areas and acts as an early behavior trigger in the path finding.
+This helps with the object that has greater areas and acts as an early behavior trigger in the pathfinding.

+## Proposed Modules and their Algorithm Description
+The proposed algorithm of the project can be found [here](../Algorithm.txt)